aRod209/path-finders/README.md

 ## Search Algorithms Currently Supported
 - Depth-First Search
 - Breadth-First Search
-- Iterative Deepening Depth First Search
+- Iterative Deepening Depth First Search (Note: This algorithm is particularly slow for the provided visulaization since the graph has many nodes that form cycles.
+It is not recommended to have the start state and end state far from each other.
+The visualization will give you an idea of where the algorithm is searching)
 - Uniform Cost Search
 - A* Search